client portal client portal DOCTOR FINANCIAL SCORECARD DOCTOR FINANCIAL SCORECARD

 Situations like this are rarely obvious in advance, particularly when decisions involve multiple moving parts across cashflow, lending, structure, and future commitments.

-Before major steps such as practice purchase, partnership, or significant debt, some doctors choose to complete a Financial Health Check to identify areas of misalignment or timing risk before decisions are finalised.
+Before major steps such as practice purchase, partnership, or significant debt, some doctors choose to complete a Doctor Financial Scorecard to identify areas of misalignment or timing risk before decisions are finalised.

 The purpose isn’t to provide advice or recommendations, it’s to surface blind spots early, while there’s still room to adjust.